 Every business is being affected by Covid-19/Coronavirus with impacts on customers, staff and supply chains.

-Some major changes are being put in place to support small businesses in rental premises and please refer to updates on our website www.sasbc.sa.gov.au for information.
+Major changes are being put in place to support small businesses in rental premises, please refer to updates on our website www.sasbc.sa.gov.au for information.

 One of our staff will contact you as soon as possible to discuss your issue.

 Our office specialises in alternative dispute resolution and we will endeavour to work with the parties to find a resolution.